5 Reasons to Visit the Istria Region in Croatia

 The Food and Wine | Istria Region Croatia

-Istria is a land of grapes and olives with hundreds of successful growers.
+The Istria region, Croatia, is a land of grapes and olives with hundreds of successful growers.
 Wine and olive oil roads pass through small villages and places.
 The local cuisine includes a lot of pasta, fish, vegetables, and local fruits like figs, melons, and cherries.
 In addition to considerable olive oil, dishes are flavored with wild herbs.

 Some of the traditional cuisines include: